cpcscc/rr.cpcscc.org/content/en/reports/2020/use-of-facial-recognition/_index.md

 ---

 {{% alert title="Final report pending" color="warning" %}}
-This report is still a work in progress and still waiting on responses from the following agencies: Campbell PD, Los Altos PD, and Palo Alto PD.
+This report is still a work in progress and still waiting on responses from several agencies.
 {{% /alert %}}

-## Executive Summary